MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 - Capture, which controls the capture of the biometric data through the enrollment flow.
 - Usage, which controls how the biometric data will be used in meeting rooms.

 Biometric data can be used in any meeting with Intelligent Speakers.
+See [Teams meetings policies](../meeting-policies-in-teams.md) and the [PowerShell meeting cmdlets](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy?view=skype-ps) for information on the meeting settings.

-## Use biometric data settings
+### Use biometric data settings

 Turn on or off biometric capture, or enrollment, in Teams settings through the admin policy `EnrollUserOverride`.
 An admin can enable or disable the enrollment feature for a tenant.
-One policy will cover both voice enrollment.
+One policy will cover voice enrollment.
 This policy works independently from the usage policy to give admins flexibility to roll out this feature.
 The flexibility includes:

 - Turn on biometric capture.
 - Enroll users.